Green economy policies in Canada: Spending

 For the federal government, there are several policy instruments that are available.
 Spending has been a key instrument in attempting to mitigate the effects of climate change so far.
 Government investment and support in regards to green technology will only further the process of decarbonisation in Canada.
 The federal government also collaborates frequently with the provinces in regards to how to move forward pursuing green technologies.
 The federal government also controls the Low Carbon Economy Fund, the money which could be used as leverage and under conditional circumstances to promote climate action from the provinces.
 In the federal budget of 2016 tabled by the federal government, the budget proposed providing $1 billion over 4 years to support clean technology.
 This included the forestry, fisheries, mining, energy and agriculture sectors.
 Budget 2016 also provided $2.9 billion over 5 years to address climate change and air pollution issues aimed at reducing emissions and help meeting international obligations.
 In total, nearly $1.6 billion will be spent on a clean growth economy from 2016-2018 by the federal government.

 Carbon pricing

-Recently the federal government has established a minimum carbon price floor for provinces that do not currently have a pricing program.
+In 2016 the federal government has established a minimum carbon price floor for provinces that do not currently have a pricing program.
 According to the federal government, they are leaving it up to the provinces to implement a carbon pricing scheme.
 Below are government stated goals for the new carbon pricing strategy: